 Yes!
 You do not need to have a background in data or business analytics to apply to our master’s in business analytics program.

-Yes, the George Mason MSBA program carries a STEM designation.
+Yes, the Mason's MSBA program carries a STEM designation.

 For international students, the STEM designation offers a major advantage.
 Optional practical training (OPT) provides many F-1 visa students with the opportunity to work in the U.S. for an additional amount of time.
 Visit Mason's Office of International Programs and Services for more information.

 Under our test-optional policy, applicants are not required to submit their GMAT/GRE test scores or request a waiver.
 This means that our admissions committee will base their decision on an applicant's previous academic performance, personal statement, recommendations, and resume.

 If you would like to submit a GMAT/GRE test score with your application, we invite you to do so.
 Applicants are not penalized in the application review process for electing not to submit a test score.

 If you elect to not submit your test scores:

 In your graduate application, you will be asked “Would you like to submit your official GRE/GMAT test scores to be considered as part of your admissions decision?”.
 Select “No”.
 The question will be under the “GRE/GMAT Waiver Request” section.